-This report includes 5 sections.
-Section 1 is an overview of the Gatekeeper Developer Platform functionalities that will allow services integration within the Gatekeeper platform.
+Section 1 is an overview of the GATEKEEPER Developer portal functionalities that will allow services integration within the GATEKEEPER platform.
 Section 2 describes the relation of the current deliverable and the other ones of the project.

 Section 3 and 4 describe the methodology used for the design of the Developer Portal and the associated functionalities.